Small Business Financial KPIs

 This metric is critical for startups and growth-phase companies.
 It measures the rate at which a company consumes its cash reserves before generating positive cash flows.
 It’s a key indicator of runway and sustainability, highlighting how long you can operate before needing additional funding or reaching profitability.

-By closely monitoring these KPIs, businesses can make informed decisions, anticipate challenges, and capitalize on opportunities.
+By closely monitoring these small business financial KPIs, businesses can make informed decisions, anticipate challenges, and capitalize on opportunities.
 Understanding your numbers is critical to unlocking your business’s full potential!

 Keys to Success When Managing Cash Flow Crunches